-If the conflict is still unresolved, the parent should submit a written APPEAL to the Head of School.
-The Head of School and the ExecutiveCommittee of the Board will review the case and determine whether school policy and/or procedures were applied appropriately.
-The Headmaster and/or board chair will notify the parent of the committee's decision and/or actions taken.
+If the conflict is still unresolved, the parents should submit a written APPEAL to the Head of School.
+The Head of School will review the case and determine whether school policy and/or procedures were applied appropriately and notify the parents.
+If the parents feel that the issue is still unsettled, they can forward the appeal to the Executive Committee of the Board through the Head of School for further review.
+The Head of School and/or Board Chair will notify the parent of the committee's decision and/or actions taken.